 A recent graduate from Anderson University, IN.
 Born and raised in Kyrgyzstan (Central Asia), where I grew up speaking 2 languages: Kyrgyz and Russian.
 Started learning English in school and constantly practiced it outside of it.
 In college, I double majored in Spanish and Theatre where I was a part of Foreign Language Honors Society.
 Along with learning Spanish, I also took some German classes which I'm planning to continue to study.
 I've had over 3 years of teaching experience teaching English and Spanish.
 The age range of students I've worked with was mostly 5 to 23 years old.
 I've always been an active learner, watching movies with subtitles, singing along with the artists trying to eliminate my accent, and of course, read, read, and read.
 Although this is my preferred technique to practice the language, I will adjust it to make the experience of learning languages enjoyable and most importantly efficient.

-Anderson University - Current Undergrad, spanish
+Undergraduate Degree: Anderson University - Current Undergrad, Spanish

 ACT Composite: 21

 reading, music, movies, walking around the city, travelling, trying new foods

 I like to inspire people to love new languages, and I try to make it easier to learn it through practice and entertainment.

 What might you do in a typical first session with a student?

 I like to get to know my students.
 It helps me to create the plan that will be more efficient with each student.
 Therefore, the first class we might just spend talking (hopefully in the studied language).

 How can you help a student become an independent learner?

 I'm an independent learner myself, so I'll be able to share my tips with the student.